scbrubaker02/uconsultant/README.md

 # UConsultant Bot
-Assistant who employs catalog search as a tool to help you assemble a sequence of courses to take.
+This is a toy project that I used to explore langchain and the use of tools for LLMs.
+It is a simple AI assistant that helps users assemble a sequence of courses to take from the Udacity catalog.

 ## Setup
 Create a virtual environment, activate it, and install dependencies in the usual way